 One overwhelming offender characteristic that has been found is that almost all identified offenders of both clergy sexual misconduct and sexual abuse have been male (Francis & Baldo, 1998; Friberg & Laaser, 1998; Garland & Argueta, 2010; Thoburn & Whitman, 2004).
 This finding should come as no surprise since clergy are almost entirely male due to most Christian organizations' patriarchal structure.
 For example, a 2010 study found that 88% of Protestant congregations have males as their leaders (Cooperative Congregations Studies Partnership, 2010).
 Another essential characteristic is that clergy that has been found to engage in sexual misconduct have greater overall levels of narcissism when using the Raskin and Hall (1979) Narcissistic Personality Inventory (Brock & Lukens, 1989; Francis & Baldo, 1998; Hands, 1992; Muse, 1992; Muse & Chase, 1993; Rediger, 1990; Steinke, 1989).
 It is posited that one's increased feeling of importance could lead to higher overall propensity levels to commit sexual abuse as they are in positions of power within the church and exploit that power for sexual purposes.

-It has been found that individuals within this setting that commit sexual misconduct are generally between the ages of 51 and 60 (Francis & Baldo, 1998).
+Individuals within this setting who commit sexual misconduct are generally between the ages of 51 and 60 (Francis & Baldo, 1998).
 Moreover, those in ministry for at least 25 years were more commonly associated with sexual misconduct (Friberg & Laaser, 1998).
 Therefore, one might become increasingly comfortable committing sexual misconduct and perhaps even abuse with more positional experience.
 For the position in the church, Thoburn and Whitman (2004) found that the role of an associate pastor was the most represented to engage in sexual misconduct.
 As such, clergy who engage in sexual misconduct appear mostly middle-aged and in mid-level positions within their church.
-This finding is similar to what is reported in John Jay College (2004), where they found that 42% of those that sexually abused children occupied the role of associate pastor.
+This finding is similar to what is reported in John Jay College (2004), where they found that 42% of those who sexually abused children occupied the role of associate pastor.
 Head priests consisted of 25% of those that sexually abused children (John Jay College, 2004).
 Now that the common demographic characteristics of those who engage in sexual misconduct have been discussed, it is crucial to understand known clergy offenders' planning and grooming methods.

 Clergy Planning and Grooming Methods

 Within any leadership position in an organization or a church, there is built-in power and control.
 With power and control being identified as two critical characteristics of sexual abuse (Brownmiller, 1975), it has been argued that any power position within the church could be a primer for sexual abuse (Stermac & Segal, 1989).
 Not only does the individual have the power that comes with their position, but the purported backing of a higher power (i.e., God).
 Capps (1993) provided three primary reasons why religious environments might be conducive to sexual abuse.
 First, the position within the church gives the offender access to victims across the church.
-For example, a Pastor potentially has access to every church member, whether a child or an elderly person, simply by their position.
+For example, Pastors potentially have access to every church member, whether children or elderly persons, simply by their position.
 Second, those in positions of power generally have little oversight.
 This lack of oversight allows them to move (and potentially abuse) freely with little chance of discovery.
 Third, these individuals might be privy to knowledge (e.g., marriage difficulties, sexual promiscuity among teens, etc.) due to their positions that can then be used to exploit a situation.